Maine-eDNA/Maine-eDNA.github.io/Tutorial/index.md

 <center><img src="../images/Error2KF.png"></center>

-***FOLLOWING PARAGRAPH IS STOLEN AND SHOULD BE REWRITTEN*** The error rates for each possible transition are shown.
-Points are the observed error rates for each consensus quality score.
-The black line shows the estimated error rates after convergence of the machine-learning algorithm.
-The red line shows the error rates expected under the nominal definition of the Q-score.
-Here the estimated error rates (black line) are a good fit to the observed rates (points), and the error rates drop with increased quality as expected.
-Everything looks reasonable and we proceed with confidence.
+The above graphs show us the error rates for each possible transition, where the grey points are observed rates, the black line is the estimated error rate, and the red line is the expected error rate.
+Seeing that our grey points fit nicely to our black line and that our error rates decrease with increasing sequence quality tells us that our data is good to move forward with.

 ---
 ---